 - Peel, wash, and dry the potatoes.
 Cut them into ½-inch cubes then place them in a large microwave-safe bowl.
 Microwave on high for 5 minutes, carefully stir the potatoes, and microwave for another 2 minutes or until slightly undercooked.

-- Preheat a skillet then melt 2 tablespoon of butter over medium-high heat.
+- Preheat a skillet then melt 2 tablespoons of butter over medium-high heat.
 Cook the onion, diced bell peppers with a small pinch of salt and black pepper for 3 minutes.

-- Add tomato paste, ground paprika, and cumin into a skillet.
+- Add tomato paste, ground paprika, and chili powder into a skillet.
 Cook and keep stirring for about 1-2 minutes.

-- Melt 3 tablespoon of butter then add diced potatoes, salt, and black pepper into the pan.
+- Melt 3 tablespoons of butter then add diced potatoes, salt, and black pepper into the pan.
 Stir then spread the potatoes into an even layer.
 Press down gently with a spatula to the bottom of the pan to let them brown on the bottom.
 Repeat this process several more times for 7 minutes or until the potatoes are crisp-tender and browned.

 - Adjust the seasoning with salt and black pepper if needed.